Gold after Randomized Sand: Model-X Split Knockoffs for Controlled Transformation Selection: Alzheimer’s Disease

-ADNI \footnote{\url{http://adni.loni.ucla.edu}} dataset is collected by the structural Magnetic Resonance Imaging (MRI), which consists of 752 samples divided into three types: 126 AD, 433 Mild Cognitive Impairment(MCI), and 193 Normal Controls (NC).
-Each image is pre-processed by the toolbox Statistical Parametric Mapping (SPM) for segmentation into gray matter(GM), white matter (WM), and cerebral spinal fluid (CSF), followed by Automatic Anatomical Labeling(AAL) to partition the whole brain into 90 regions with the volume of each region.

-To utilize the dataset, we construct a design matrix $\mX \in \mathbb{R}^{n \times p}$, where \(n = 752\) and \(p = 90\), representing the volumes of $90$ processed brain regions for all $752$ samples.
-Specifically, \(\mX_{i,j}\) denotes the column-wise normalized volume of region \(j\) for sample \(i\).
-In this section, \(\mY \in \mathbb{R}^n\) is taken as the Alzheimer's Disease Assessment Scale (ADAS), a measure initially developed to evaluate the severity of cognitive dysfunction~\citep{rosen1984new}, which was later shown to effectively distinguish between clinically diagnosed Alzheimer's disease and normal controls~\citep{zec1992alzheimer}.
+We apply our method to the structural Magnetic Resonance Imaging (MRI) in the \href{http://adni.loni.ucla.edu}{ADNI} dataset.
+We extracted 752 samples that are composed of 126 AD, 433 Mild Cognitive Impairment (MCI), and 193 Normal Controls (NC).
+Applying Automatic Anatomical Labeling (AAL), we extract the volumes of $90$ processed brain regions for all $752$ samples.
+Therefore, for our design matrix $\mX \in \mathbb{R}^{n \times p}$, \(\mX_{i,j}\) denotes the column-wise normalized volume of region \(j\) for sample \(i\).
+Besides, \(\mY \in \mathbb{R}^n\) is taken as the Alzheimer's Disease Assessment Scale (ADAS), a measure initially developed to evaluate the severity of cognitive dysfunction~\citep{rosen1984new}, which was later shown to effectively distinguish between clinically diagnosed Alzheimer's disease and normal controls~\citep{zec1992alzheimer}.